What is stapling?

 How you can help your employees achieve their dream retirement

-- the average investment return achieved by the fund (net of investment and administration fees) over a 7-year period
+- the average investment return achieved by the fund (net of investment and administration fees and costs) over a 7-year period

-- with the return that could have been achieved if the fund had invested in benchmark products set by APRA (net of the median level of fees) over that same period.
+- with the return that could have been achieved if the fund had invested in benchmark products set by APRA (net of the median level of fees and costs) over that same period.